pvcnt/accio/docs/_docs/commands/index.md

 * `-[no]quiet`: Suppress all output.
 You can still use the exit code to determine the outcome of the command.
 Defaults to false.

-The `ACCIO_USER` environment variable can be used to specify the actual user's name, which defaults to the current user's shell login.